ChimeraCoder/gopherbot/README.md

 ## ircb

 ircb is an IRC bot.
-In its current form, it does not do much besides connecting to a server and joining the appropriate channels.
+In its bare form, it does not do much besides connecting to a server and joining the appropriate channels.
 In order to make it useful, commands have to be registered to allow users to interact with it.